grannycart/by-sound-alone_source/documentation/notes_and_todos-subworld_book1.md

 ## Elements specific to this story
 --------------------------------------------------------------------------------
 :elements:
+* [ ] Hemi has stacks of books crammed into his rack (which is larger than most both because he's deck boss, and he's huge. (maybe he became deck boss _primarily_ for the larger rack.
+He's not one who _wants_ leadership).
+	* [ ] A scene where he is reading The Recognitions (describe cover, not name title.)
 * [X] Maybe in some battle situation, they can use 3D thinking to outwit some smart enemy who is limited to 2D thinking. (ala kahn in star trek 2)
 	* Let's say this is the section where they go deep to escape the sub as they leave the depot
 * [ ] long slow chase scene akin to O'Brian books. they run until the batteries run out and they have to surface. on the surface they are saved from being seen by a fog bank (so they are just as, if not more, blind above water as below)